velevedi/baqla/README.md

 Baqla allows splitting systems on functional and data parts enabling simultaneous evolution of both.

 In a traditional way developers build an application to manage data.
-Changing application and data is non trivial task.
-With Baqla it is possible to evolve both sides of a system at the same time.
-The focus is changing from the application to the data.
+Changing application and data structure at the same time is non trivial task which sometimes produces non recoverable changes.
+With Baqla it is possible to start calculations from any time in the past.

-Applications could be built "around" the data making it the center of a system design and implementation.
+The development model changes the focus from an application to the data making it the center of a system, with applications built "around" the data.

 The framework is designed with developers in mind allowing easy integration with existing code base.